magento/devdocs/release/index.md

 ## Compatibility matrix

-Magento modules that have been built to be decoupled from the Magento Commerce core release process; this allows us to release iterations of these modules faster to merchants who are willing to accept a little risk in exchange for earlier access to new features.
+Magento modules that have been built to be decoupled from the {{site.data.var.ee}} core release process; this allows us to release iterations of these modules faster to merchants who are willing to accept a little risk in exchange for earlier access to new features.

 The following table shows the release status of Magento extension versions relative to the 2.3.x release line of {{site.data.var.ee}}.